-(a) Level II Enforcement - If ERCOT did not take Level II Enforcement action in the case of the second Late Payment, ERCOT shall take Level II Enforcement action, as described in Section 16.11.6.2.6, Level II Enforcement.

-(b) Level III Enforcement - If ERCOT did take Level II Enforcement action in the case of the second Late Payment, ERCOT shall take Level III Enforcement action, as described in Section 16.11.6.2.7, Level III Enforcement.

-(2) ERCOT shall send written notice to the Market Participant’s Authorized Representative and/or Credit Contact via email, advising the Market Participant of the action required under Level III or Level III Enforcement, and informing the Market Participant that a fourth fourth Late Payment in any 12-month rolling period shall result in ERCOT taking action under Section 16.11.6.1.6, Revocation of a Market Participant’s Rights and Termination of Agreements.
+(2) ERCOT shall send written notice to the Market Participant’s Authorized Representative and/or Credit Contact via email, advising the Market Participant of the action required under Level III Enforcement, and informing the Market Participant that a fourth Late Payment in any 12-month rolling period shall result in ERCOT taking action under Section 16.11.6.1.6, Revocation of a Market Participant’s Rights and Termination of Agreements.

-16.11.6.2.4 Fourth Fourth Late Payment in Any Rolling 12-Month Period
+16.11.6.2.
+Fourth Late Payment in Any Rolling 12-Month Period